7wik-pk/portfolio/README.md

 - **Functional Icons**: High-fidelity desktop icons for "My Projects" and "My Resume".
   - *Interaction*: Supports single-click selection (blue label highlight) and double-click/double-tap launching.
   - *Accessibility*: High-contrast multi-layer text shadows ensure legibility on any wallpaper.
 - **About Me (InfoView) 👤**: Recreated the "About This Mac" experience using a generic `InfoView` component.
+  - *Welcoming*: Automatically launches 800ms after initial load to greet visitors.
+  - *Mobile Polish*: Intelligently reformats for small screens by scaling down portraits and collapsing dense sections (like Expertise) to maintain a clean, readable layout.
-It supports circular headshots, structured metadata details, and multiple system-integrated action buttons (e.g., "Email Me" or "My Resume").
+  - *Integration*: Supports multiple system-integrated actions (e.g., "Email Me" or "My Resume").
 - **Interactive Stickies 📝**: Draggable, editable sticky note components.
   - *Smart Actions*: Supports internal hyperlinking (via `v-html`) to trigger system views like "About Me".
   - *Mobile Stacking*: Automatically switches from absolute positioning to a flexible stack (vertical in portrait, horizontal in landscape) on smaller screens to ensure visibility and clean organization.